ahhyaya/Simple-Work-Day/README.md

-# <Timed Code Quiz 2022>
+# <Simple Work Day>

-# A coding quiz testing app
+# A simple calendar app for scheduling your work day

-### application that enables student to take a timed quiz Javascript Fundamentals.
+### application that provide simply way to let user schedule or track their work day events.

 <br>